 \emph{Step 1 -- Prepare initial state}

-In the vanilla QAOA for solving an unconstrained problem -- MAXCUT, the initial state is prepared as $\ket{++\dots+}$, i.e., the uniform superposition over all possible states.
-When QAOA is applied to solve constrained problems, the straightforward way is to add penalty terms into the problem Hamiltonian to ensure infeasible solutions that violate the constraints are inferior to optimal feasible solutions when calculating the objective function.
-This scheme, say the Quadratic Unconstrained Binary Optimization (QUBO), does not modify the original operator framework, therefore can still use $\ket{++\dots+}$ as its initial state.
+In the vanilla QAOA applied to solve an unconstrained problem such as MAXCUT, the initial state is typically prepared as $\ket{++\dots+}$, which is the uniform superposition over all possible states.
+For constrained problems, the straightforward approach is to incorporate penalty terms into the problem Hamiltonian.
+This ensures that infeasible solutions violating the constraints are inferior to optimal feasible solutions in terms of the objective function.
+This method, often referred to as quadratic unconstrained binary optimization (QUBO), does not change the operator framework, allowing the initial state to remain as $\ket{++\dots+}$.

-Despite this, numerous variant QAOA-based algorithms have shown that the choice of initial states can be more than $\ket{++\dots+}$.
-The naive approach is if a pre-processing method can obtain a biased initial solution (state) close to the optimal solution, then the convergence toward the final state should reach faster.
-This so-called ``warm-starting'' approach takes a wide variety of techniques, including variable relaxation, positive semi-definite programming, graph neural network, matrix product state, etc. to this end.
+Nevertheless, numerous QAOA variants have demonstrated that initial state choices need not be restricted to $\ket{++\dots+}$.
+A simple approach is to employ a pre-processing technique that yields a biased initial solution (state) closer to the optimal solution.
+This so-called "warm-starting" approach accelerates convergence towards the final state.
+Various methods can be employed for warm-starting, including variable relaxation, positive semi-definite programming, graph neural networks, matrix product states, and more.